Euthanasia in India: Common Cause v Union of India (2018)

 On 25 February 2014, while hearing a PIL filed by NGO Common Cause, a three-judge bench of the Supreme Court of India observed that the judgment is inconsistent in itself as though it observes that euthanasia can be allowed only by legislature yet it goes on to lay down guidelines on the same.
 Therefore, court has referred the issue to a constitution bench which shall be heard by a strength of at least five judges.
 Court observed:In view of the inconsistent opinions rendered in Aruna Shanbaug (supra) and also considering the important question of law involved which needs to be reflected in the light of social, legal, medical and constitutional perspective, it becomes extremely important to have a clear enunciation of law.
 Thus, in our cogent opinion, the question of law involved requires careful consideration by a Constitution Bench of this Court for the benefit of humanity as a whole.The Five-Judge Bench of the Supreme Court was tasked with deciding whether Article 21 of the Constitution includes in its ambit the right to die with dignity by means of executing a living wills/advance directives.

 In 2018, the five-judge bench declared that "living wills" or advance medical directives allowing consenting patients to be passively euthanized if the patient suffers from a terminal illness or is in a vegetative state.
 Before passive euthanasia became practicable in India, there existed the possibility of signing a leaving against medical advice (LAMA) which transferred from the physician to the patient the full responsibility for the discontinuation of his living therapies.
 The court once again rejected active euthanasia by means of lethal injection.
 In the absence of a law regulating euthanasia in India, the court stated that its decision becomes the law of the land until the Indian parliament enacts a suitable law.

 Modification of Common Cause Guidelines (2023)

 In January 2023, the Supreme Court modified its guidelines in the Common Cause judgment, streamlining the process of preparing a valid advance medical directive.

+Harish Rana (2026)

+In March 2026, the Supreme Court accepted the plea of passive euthanasia for a 31-year old man Harish Rana after he remained in vegetative state for last thirteen years.